gorums/music-mcp-rules/docs/developer/CONTRIBUTING.md

-# Contributing to Music Collection MCP Server with Album Type Classification
+# Contributing to Music Collection MCP Server

 ## Welcome Contributors! 🎵

 Thank you for your interest in contributing to the Music Collection MCP Server!
-This project aims to provide an intelligent, file-system-based music collection management system through the Model Context Protocol, featuring advanced album type classification and folder structure analysis.
+This project provides an intelligent, modular music collection management system through the Model Context Protocol, featuring advanced album type classification, separated album schemas, and dependency injection architecture.
 We welcome contributions of all kinds, from bug fixes to new features.

 ## Table of Contents